larkiny/nodekit/docs/src/content/docs/guides/register-online.md

 ![](/assets/lora-txn-ok.png)

-Nodekit will detect the key registration and take you back to the Key information view:
+NodeKit will detect the key registration and take you back to the Key information view:

 ![](/assets/nodekit-keyreg-success.png)